 The power of LLMs in software development

-Since the release of GPT models, I've been keeping an eye on what was going on with it, and what a great use of it can be done.
+Since the release of GPT models, I’ve been keeping an eye on what was going on with them, and what good use can be done.

-I've never been a huge fan of LLMs, mainly because I find it overrated.
-Headlines are playing with fears by convincing people their jobs are going to be outdated shorty, but this is misleading.
-LLMs are bringing a groundbreaking new paradigm and it can't be ignored.
-Still, it fails on most value-added tasks.
+I’ve never been a huge fan of LLMs, mainly because I find them overrated.
+Headlines play with fears by convincing people their jobs are going to be outdated shortly, but this is misleading.
+LLMs are bringing a groundbreaking new paradigm and it can’t be ignored.
+Still, they fail on most value-added tasks.

-I'm not against "AI", ML, or LLMs.
-I'm cautious about it.
+I’m not against “AI”, ML, or LLMs.
+I’m cautious about them.
 We see the benefits, but we must not ignore shortcomings.
-I wanted to experiment and try it in software engineering to solve real-world problems.
+I wanted to experiment and try them in software engineering to solve real-world problems.

 When words solve more than algorithm